Thomas-Hirsch/adventofcode/README.md

 # adventofcode

-solutions to the the advent of code problems
+Solutions to the the advent of code problems as I solve them.
+Filing them as I go.